ErwinJr2/ErwinJr2/docs/manual/physics.rst

 also included in this package.

-Numerically solving 1D Schrodinger's Equation
+Numerically Solving 1D Schrodinger's Equation
 ---------------------------------------------

 The time-independent Schrodinger equation has the form